 “We wish we could’ve stayed one more night on the overnight liveaboard.
 The staff were really friendly and made it super enjoyable – Tobi was a great instructor – he ensured we were safe but also independent.
 I got my open water cert thanks to his good training.
 The rooms and food were great.
 I look forward to making it back one day.”

-All introductory scuba participants must meet medical questionnaire requirements and some conditions or medications may prevent you from diving.
+All scuba participants must meet medical questionnaire requirements.
+Some conditions or medications may prevent you from diving.

 Currently the rules state that for a single no decompression dive, you should not fly/go to altitude for at least 12 hours, or 18 hours after multiple dives.
 Divers Den recommends waiting a minimum 24 hours whenever possible.
 These are guidelines only, there is no guarantee that these recommendations will prevent decompression sickness.
 There are no current guidelines regarding diving after flying.